Reading time: 4 minutes

 Check with your UK pension fund to see if there are any transfer restrictions.
 For example, certain schemes may not be eligible for transfer, such as those currently in the payment phase.

 Check to see whether your existing fund is a QROPS via the HMRC website.
 It’s unlikely that it will be though.
-Other than the Australian Expatriate Superannuation Fund mentioned earlier (which appears under the name of its master trust), we could not find any other Australian retail or industry super funds on the list.
+Other than the Australian Expatriate Superannuation Fund mentioned earlier, we could not find any other Australian retail or industry super funds on the list.

 If you already have your own SMSF, obtain legal advice to amend your fund’s trust deed to comply with QROPS requirements (specifically, so that your fund’s membership is restricted to people aged over 55).
 Then proceed to Step 5.